 Collaborative work may be undertaken at various levels of a college.
 It is likely to occur in a core college but some areas of work may be identified in substructures and in the universal college structure.
-This should not, however, necessarily replace existing bilateral arrangements.

 For a complete description of Pillar 2, see Basel Committee on Banking Supervision, International convergence of capital measurement and capital standards: A revised framework, June 2006.